 Imagine you’re a novice driver in a city you’ve never been to before.
 You’re gripping the steering wheel, and every single road sign is screaming, “Don’t go here!”
 “Turn back!” and “Do you even know what you’re doing?!”
 That was my mental landscape.
 If a thought looked remotely like confidence, my mind’s defense team quickly built a 10-foot wall around it, installed floodlights, and topped it off with barbed wire for good measure.

-The Mental Health Warrior Program’s first step—Get Out of Your Own Way—demanded that I actually challenge that inner security system.
+The Mental Health Warrior Program’s first Step—Get Out of Your Own Way—demanded that I actually challenge that inner security system.
 But honestly, it felt like I’d issued myself a legal summons.
 I was Bruce Schutter, not exactly Iron Man, and now I was supposed to take down the Iron Curtain of self-doubt?
 Yeah, right.

 But here’s the twist: it worked, bit by bit.
 The self-help approach meant I had to show up for myself every day, even if it was just to move one brick from that wall.
 And as I chipped away, I realized that my fear was just that—a wall made of flimsy, unfounded fear.